AraManjon/user-session-challenge-api/README.md

 The project has been build in two parts and each has an end-point and responsability.

-From an outside-in TDD approach, the first step was the controller implementation and it was growing doing unit test in all work flow.
+From an outside-in TDD approach, the first step was the controller implementation and all project was growing doing unit test in all work flow.
 Finally, it's realized a test end-to-end for each end-point.
 And to test all project, is included an acceptance test with all requirements.

 #### :rocket: User Session Service